-- Open interest in ICE 2023 Vintage contracts increased by 31 percent from the start of the quarter primarily due to an increase in the last three weeks of June in open interest held by "All Other" firms, suggesting increased participation in futures and options trading.
-In addition: - ✓ The "All Other" firms' concentration for net long positions grew the most for Vintage 2023 contracts, making up 51 percent of total long positions at the end of the quarter from 38 percent at the beginning.
-Compared to the start of the quarter, this category grew by 61 percent while the "Top Four" and "Next Four" open interest fell by 3 percent and 11 percent, respectively. - ✓ The "All Other" firms also increased their short positions by 80 percent leading to an increase in their share from 22 percent at the beginning of the quarter to 32 percent by the end of the quarter. - ✓ The "Next Four" (excluding the "Top Four") accounted for a relatively small share (currently about 17 percent) of net short open interest, indicating that some of these firms also hold long positions in 2023 vintage contracts.
+- Open interest in ICE 2024 Vintage contracts rose by 28 percent from the start of the quarter to the second to last week in April.
+After April settlement, open interest rose again, ending the quarter 29 percent higher than at the start of April.
+In addition: - ✓ The "All Other" firms' share of net long positions increased the most over the quarter for Vintage 2024 contracts, making up 48 percent of total long positions at the beginning of the quarter and ending the quarter with a 53 percent share.
+Increases in the "All Other" category generally coincided with increases in total open interest. - ✓ The "Top Four" held its largest share, 43 percent, of net long positions in the last week of April, but the share fell to 33 percent by the end of June. - ✓ The "Next Four" (excluding the "Top Four") accounted for a relatively small share (about 7 percent at its lowest) of net short open interest during the quarter, indicating that some of these firms also held long positions in 2024 vintage contracts.
 For example, if a compliance entity with a long position for the prompt month does not have an immediate need to hold allowances, the firm may sell futures for the prompt month while buying futures for settlement in a month that is closer to the compliance deadline.